accordproject/markdown-editor/README.md

 The demo editor uses the `markdown-transform` package to transform Slate DOM to/from markdown text.

-Using these editors you could allow people to either edit rich formatted text using markdown (and provide a WYSIWYG preview), or allow them to edit using a WYSIWYG editor and use markdown for persistence.
+Using these editors, you could allow people to either edit rich formatted text using markdown (and provide a WYSIWYG preview), or allow them to edit using a WYSIWYG editor and use markdown for persistence.

 The editor includes a formatting toolbar.

 This component is Apache-2 licensed Open Source.
-Contributors welcome!
+Contributions to this repository are welcome!

 ### [Demo](https://accordproject-markdown-editor.netlify.com/examples/)